 Performance: string concatenation vs String.Format vs interpolated string

-After writing my previous post about interpolated strings in C#, I was wondering what is the most performant way to concatenate strings.
-So, I use BenchmarkDotnet to quickly get the result.
+After writing my previous post about interpolated strings in C#, I wondered what the most performant way to concatenate strings is.
+I used BenchmarkDotNet to find out.

 C#